lukebrobbs/personal-site/content/blog/auth-hooks-context/index.md

 ## Context

-We now need to pass these methods to anywhere in our application that will need it.
+We now need to pass the object provided by this hook to anywhere in our application that will need it.
 To do this, we will use the [React context API](https://reactjs.org/docs/context.html).

-This will essentially invole creating a React component, that will contain some state, which will be available to any of its child components that subscribe to it.
+This will essentially invole creating a React context component, that will contain our Auth object, which will be available to any of its child components that subscribe to it.
 The introduction of React's built in `useContext` hook, has made this API even easier to use than it was before.

 We will need to create an `AuthProvider.js` file, with the following code: